What is lactose intolerance?

 Babies with lactose intolerance might also have symptoms like:

 - attachment problems during breastfeeding

 - failure to gain weight.

 Even if your baby has these symptoms, it doesn’t always mean she’s lactose intolerant.
-Some or all of these symptoms are common in healthy breastfed infants.
+Some or all of these symptoms can be common in healthy breastfed infants.

-If you think your child has the symptoms of lactose intolerance, you should talk with your GP.
+If you think your baby or child has the symptoms of lactose intolerance, you should talk with your GP.

 Diagnosing lactose intolerance